 Call it a geeky thing, but I love opening maps and following roads to see where they go.
-Many times my finger will pass over the names of towns that faded and melted into the landscape.
+Many times, my finger will pass over the names of towns that have faded and melted into the landscape.
 On occasion, I'll drive by one of those old marks on the map and look around to see if anything is left.

-Hanna Wyoming is just a dot on the map of Highway 30.
+Hanna, Wyoming, is just a dot on the map of Highway 30.
 I thought it had been abandoned a long time ago.
-There was once a coal mine there: Union Pacific Rail Road stopped to pick up that coal and move it down the line.
+There was once a coal mine there: Union Pacific Railroad stopped to pick up that coal and move it down the line.

 Way back in June of 1903, at 10:30 a.m., an underground explosion rocked the No.1 Colliery.
-The explosion happened about 1.5 miles under ground.
+The explosion happened about 1.5 miles underground.
 It blocked any escape for most of the workers.
 215 men were on site at the time - 46 survived.

-The town's graveyard was too small so the Hanna Cemetery was constructed just 3 miles outside of town.
+The town's graveyard was too small, so the Hanna Cemetery was constructed just 3 miles outside of town.

 The population peaked in 1980 at 2,288.
 Then, the coal mine closed.
 Quickly, the town began to fade.